watson/airplayer/README.md

 `list.update()` once.
 It is up to you to call afterwards incase you want to update the list.

+### `list.players`

+An array of the players that have been found on the local network so far.

 ### `list.update()`

 Updates the player list by querying the local network for `airplay`